christian-lanius/christian-lanius.github.io/index.md

   - Cadence: Genus, Innovus, Voltus, Tempus, Conforml, Quantus
   - Synopsys: Euclide, DC
   - Others: Linux, git

-## Research

-My research interests focus on low power digital design with a focus on **digital Compute-in-Memory**.
-It ranges from efficient implementations for memory-bound problems such as **MAC** for neural networks or **sorting** to the EDA side of it on how such designs can be efficiently described, implemented and optimized.

 {% include_relative _includes/publications.md %}

 Click [here](/publications.html#coauthor_publications) to also check out other publications I was involved in!